-Silver Jewelry-Making for Everyone: Intro to the 5 Silversmithing Techniques
+Silver Jewelry-Making for Everyone: Intro to 5, Must-Know Silversmithing Techniques

 There are basically only five steps from the design in your mind to the ring on your finger—or whatever piece of jewelry you want to make.
 Many silver jewelry-making projects won't even require all five steps.
 By breaking silversmithing down into manageable steps and learning them one by one, I realized that creating custom silver jewelry is an achievable (and extremely fun) process.